amaninoblesse/Reduce-the-noise-of-news-search/README.md

 **Description**:

-Explain what your project is trying to accomplish and how you utilized graph technology to achieve those goals.
-Describe how your submission is relevant to the problem statement and why it is impactful to the world.
-Remember to link your submission video here.

-What our project is trying to accomplish is that News articles with the same content are identified and associated with each other in order to prevent inflation of information importance.
+What our project is trying to accomplish here is that News articles with the same content are identified and associated with each other in order to prevent inflation of information importance.
 Attempt to identify duplicate news articles that we scrape from Google or internet search results and what sources those articles commonly come from.
 This information is used to better enable the public to make sure they're getting the most important and diverse information.

 Therefore we are able to do those things with tigerGraph :
 1. Identify duplicates in a static news dataset in the graph,